Universality for two-dimensional critical cellular automata

+The proof of Theorem~\ref{th:time} follows from the same method used to prove Theorem~\ref{th:main}, together with a (fairly standard) additional argument (see,~e.g.,~\cite{DCvE}), and therefore (since it is not our main focus) we will omit the details.

-We noted earlier that various special cases of Theorems~\ref{th:main} and~\ref{th:mainpc} have already been proved in the literature.
-The critical probability for the 2-neighbour model was established by Aizenman and Lebowitz~\cite{AL} using methods that have become central to the study of bootstrap percolation, including the `rectangles process' and the notion of a `critical droplet' (see Section~\ref{se:sketch} for details).
+We noted earlier that various special cases of Theorem~\ref{th:main} have already been proved in the literature.
+The critical probability of the 2-neighbour model was established by Aizenman and Lebowitz~\cite{AL} using methods that have become central to the study of bootstrap percolation, including the `rectangles process' and the notion of a `critical droplet' (see Section~\ref{se:sketch} for details).
 Mountford~\cite{MountDuarte} determined the critical probability of the Duarte model, which is the unbalanced threshold model consisting of all two-element subsets of

-His proof was based on martingale techniques, a fact that makes it unique among proofs of this type of theorem.
-Gravner and Griffeath~\cite{GG99} generalized the result of Aizenman and Lebowitz to the class of balanced, symmetric threshold models, using somewhat non-rigorous methods.
-The critical probability for one further unbalanced model, namely the one consisting of all three-element subsets of
+His proof was based on martingale techniques, which makes it unique among proofs of this type of theorem.
+Gravner and Griffeath~\cite{GG99} generalized the result of Aizenman and Lebowitz to a class of balanced, symmetric threshold models, using somewhat non-rigorous methods.
+The critical probability of one further unbalanced model, namely the one consisting of all three-element subsets of